microchip-pic-avr-examples/pic18f16q41-uart-button-mplab-mcc/README.md

   ![Terminal Emulator Settings](images/Picture5.PNG)

-  + If everything is setup correctly, then the serial terminal should start displaying the printf statement when the push-button is activated.
+  + If everything is setup correctly, then the serial terminal should start displaying the printf statement when the pushbutton is activated.

 ## Summary

-This application shows how to create a debouncer for the push-button in order to use UART to display a message t0 a serial terminal when the button is pushed.
+This application demonstrates how to create a debounce a the pushbutton.

   ![Terminal Emulator Results](images/Picture6.PNG)